serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

 At some point in the process, I decided to flag the top 100 variables reported as initialized and hot with the attribute ``__attribute__((uninitialized))``, which has the effect of preventing any extra initialization code to be inserted by ``-ftrivial-auto-var-init``.
-I had great hope for that approach, has I expected it to significantly decrease the impact of the flag on performance, giving me a goal, a promise of success.
-Unfortunately the opposite happened: almost not speed improvement, which basically mean the performance impact is not due to a few hotspot but to a whole codebase effect.
+I was very hopeful with that approach, as I was expecting this attribute to significantly decrease the impact of auto-initialization on performance.
+Unfortunately the opposite happened: almost not speed improvement.
+This tells us that the performance impact is not due to a few hotspot but spread across the whole codebase.
 So the whole idea of handling every situation one after the other is unlikely to be enough!
 How depressing.